LeStefduSud/myscripts/customscripts/docker-container/linux-ollama-install.md

 # Installing WebUI using native installation with python and uv
 # https://docs.openwebui.com/getting-started/quick-start/
+# NOTE : be sure to be on the user that will launch the systemD unit (ubuntu here)
 sudo curl -LsSf https://astral.sh/uv/install.sh | sh

 ## Installing OpenWeb UI using UV
+DATA_DIR=~/.open-webui uvx --python 3 open-webui@latest serve

 # Create systemd service file